Updated May 27, 2020

 Dear Act II Friends and Family,

-Based on rapidly changing information and requests from Governor Wolf that include mandatory state-wide restrictions, we are sharing an update about the upcoming performance schedule for Neil Simon’s Chapter Two and Pippin, as well as news on the announcement of our new 2020-21 season.
+Based on rapidly changing information and reopening outlines from Governor Wolf that include mandatory state-wide restrictions, we are sharing an update about the upcoming performance schedule of our new 2020-21 season.

-Please call the Box Office at 215.654.0200, Mon – Sat, 2pm – 6pm to apply your Chapter Two and/or Pippin tickets to your new 2020-21 Renewal Subscription Package or to a new 7, 5 or 4-show subscription package.
+As previously shared, the final show of the current season, PIPPIN, has been cancelled.
+Please call the Box Office at 215.654.0200, Mon – Sat, 2pm – 6pm to apply your Pippin tickets to your new 2020-21 Renewal Subscription Package or to a new 5 or 4-show subscription package.
 We would be delighted to welcome you back for the new season, or welcome you as a new member of the Act II family!
 If a credit is not possible, you may request a refund, or we will very gratefully accept the donation of your tickets and send you an acknowledgement.

-Please note that if you renew your subscription online, we cannot retroactively apply a credit from your Chapter Two or Pippin tickets.
+Please note that if you renew your subscription online, we cannot retroactively apply a credit from a canceled show.
 Software issue!
-Please call Audience Services at 215.654.0200 and we will process your renewal over the phone if we are also processing a credit for Chapter Two or Pippin tickets.
+Please call Audience Services at 215.654.0200 and we will process your renewal over the phone if we are also processing a credit.
 If you have already applied a credit, and have renewed for next season, we will gladly refund your Pippin tickets or accept them with our sincere thanks as donations.
 Thank you for understanding!

 In addition to making performance schedule changes, and before the mandatory business closings, we here at Act II Playhouse were taking steps to create a safer environment for everyone.
 As an arts organization which is all about NOT social distancing, we had implemented additional measures to create an environment for everyone that is as safe as possible.
 Some examples: